Leslie B. Vosshall, Ph.D.

 Vice President and Chief Scientific Officer, Howard Hughes Medical Institute

-The Vosshall lab studies how complex behaviors are controlled by cues from the environment and modulated by internal physiological state.
-Working with Drosophila melanogaster flies, mosquitoes, and human subjects, Dr. Vosshall’s research has yielded new knowledge about how sensory stimuli are processed and perceived.
+The Vosshall lab studies how complex behaviors are controlled by cues from the environment and modulated by the internal physiological state.
+Working with the dengue and Zika vector mosquito, Aedes aegypti, Vosshall’s research has yielded new knowledge about how sensory stimuli are perceived and processed.

 Vosshall’s lab takes a multidisciplinary approach spanning neurobiology, behavior, genetics, and genomics.
 The early focus of the lab was to study how the brain interprets olfactory signals associated with food, danger, or potential mating partners using three model organisms: flies, mosquitoes, and humans.
 The lab identified the genes that mediate odor and carbon dioxide perception in insects, including Orco, a member of the odorant receptor gene family, which is uniquely expressed in a majority of olfactory sensory neurons and highly conserved across insect evolution.
 The researchers pinpointed Orco as a potential target for chemical inhibitors, which could potentially be used to fight mosquito-transmitted infectious diseases.